jverzani/gWidgetsWWW2/inst/FastRWeb/README.md

 * Test is out.

+- First start `FastRWeb` and `Rserve` with the script `/var/FastRWeb/code/start`.

-Save the following code in the file `/var/FastRWeb/gw_app/test.R`:
+- Then create and app by saving the following code in the file `/var/FastRWeb/gw_app/test.R`:

     w <- gwindow("Hello")
     g <- ggroup(cont=w)